-To THE EDITOR:-SIR.-I would solicit the privilege of offering a few remarks in your publication upon the process of cremation, or consuming with fite.
+To THE EDITOR:-SIR.-I would solicit the privilege of offering a few remarks in your publication upon the process of cremation, or consuming with fire.

-This subject, it would appear, was recently much discussed, and rather warfed were the opinions put forth concerning its sanitary economy.
-It was a grave error of Sir Henry Thompson and others to advocate this course of procedure on the score that a corpse, when lying under the earth, could poisonously infect
+This subject, it would appear, was recently much discussed, and rather varied were the opinions put forth concerning its sanitary economy.
+It was a grave error of Sir Heavy Thompson and others to advocate this course dure on the score that a corpse, when lying under the earth, could poisonously infect the surrounding air, and thereby endanger

-It is well known to every body-stealer and medical student, that however offensive a dead body might be when first placed in the church yard, it will be perfectly odorless after being deposited there for a few days, as proved by orperience, and also when it reaches the dissectingroom.
-In fact the lying in the earth for a period tends to prevent, or rather puts a stop to, putrefection.
-It has always been noticed that a dislaterred subject will keep fresh for a much longer time, after the defunct perfor a much longer time, after the defunct per-con has been buried, than it would without having undergone that ceremony.
-Every well informed cook can testify to the fact that when meat is becoming offensive, if she places it under the mould of the garden for twenty-four hours or so, on digging it up the joint will be perfectly free from any kind of effluvi-um.
-The reason of this is, that when carnal authances are deposited under the soil they are removed from those agents resident in the atmosphere, which alons could act chemically by their union with those animal prisciples which produce offensive and contaminating Which produce offensive and contaminating
+It is well known to every body-stealer and medical student, that however offensive a dead body might be when first placed in the church yard, it will be perfectly odorless after being deposited there for a few days, as proved by experience, and also when it reaches the dissectingroom.
+In fact the lying in the earth for a period tends to prevent, or rather puts a stop to, putrefaction.
+It has always been no-ticed that a disinterred subject will keep fresh for a much longer time, after the defunct person has been buried, than it would without son has been buried, than it would without having undergone that ceremony.
+Every well informed cook can testify to the fact that when meat is becoming offensive, if she places it under the mould of the garden for twenty four hours or so, on digging it up the joint will be perfectly free from any kind of efflavium.
+The reason of this is, that when carnal substances are deposited under the soil they are removed from those agents resident in the attendables. atingsphere, which alone could act chemically by their union with those animal principles Mich produce offensive and contaminating

-Whilst a corpse is beneath the earth, its fluid elements first disappear into, or are taken up by the surrounding substratum, and then after a longer or aborter period the more solid parts-according to the nature of the adjacent materials-either crumble away or shrivel and dry up, as witnessed when individuals are burled in the hot sands of the desert, or in very dry earth, etc., for instance, in some cat-acombs, especially those situated in certain districts of Austria, etc.
+Whilst a corpse is beneath the earth, its fluid elements first disappear into, or are taken up by the surrounding substratum, and then after a longer or shorter period the more solid parts-according to the nature of the adja-cent materials-either crumble away or shrivel and dry up, as witnessed when individuals are buried in the hot sands of the desert, or in very dry earth, etc., for instance, in some cat-acombs, especially those situated in certain districts of Austria, etc.

 There is a vulgar error predominating among people in general that the soft parts of the dead are consumed, when under the ground, by maggots and worms.
-Now, it has been positively demonstrated by natural historians that no grubs or any of the verraicular nanulate are to be met with deeper than a few inches beneath the soil.
-The eggs from which oither of the above animals could be produced are deposited very superficially.
-If they were than a few in the sould be produced are deposited very superficially. laid lower in the earth they would never be hatched; like the cereal grasses, they can not germinate unless placed very near the sur-
+Now, it has been positively demonstrated by natural historians that no grubs or any of the vermicular annulate are to be met with deeper than a few inches beneath the soil.
+The eggs from which either of the above animals could be produced are deposited very superficially.
+If they were laid lower in the earth they would never be hatched; like the cereal grasser, they can not germinate unless placed very near the sur-